Golden Horde: Töde Möngke (1280–1287)

 At the same time, the influence of Nogai greatly increased in the Golden Horde.
-Backed by him, some Rus' princes, such as Dmitry of Pereslavl, refused to visit the court of the Töde Möngke in Sarai, while Dmitry's brother Andrey of Gorodets sought assistance from Töde Möngke.
-Nogai vowed to support Dmitry in his struggle for the grand ducal throne.
+Backed by him, some princes, such as Dmitry of Pereslavl, refused to visit the court of Töde Möngke in Sarai, while Dmitry's brother Andrey of Gorodets sought assistance from Töde Möngke.
+Nogai vowed to support Dmitry in his struggle for the grand princely throne.
 On hearing about this, Andrey renounced his claims to Vladimir and Novgorod and returned to Gorodets.
 He returned with Mongol troops sent by Töde Möngke and seized Vladimir from Dmitry.
 Dmitry retaliated with the support of Mongol troops from Nogai and retook his holdings.
-In 1285 Andrey again led a Mongol army under a Borjigin prince to Vladimir, but Dmitry expelled them.
+In 1285, Andrey again led a Mongol army under a Borjigin prince to Vladimir, but Dmitry expelled them.

-In 1283, Mengu-Timur converted to Islam and abandoned state affairs.
+In 1283, Töde Möngke converted to Islam and abandoned state affairs.
 Rumors spread that the khan was mentally ill and only cared for clerics and sheikhs.
 In 1285, Talabuga and Nogai invaded Hungary.
-While Nogai was successful in subduing Slovakia, Talabuga was stalled north of the Carpathian Mountains.
-Talabuga's soldiers were angered and sacked Galicia and Volynia instead.
-In 1286, Talabuga and Nogai attacked Poland and ravaged the country.
-After returning, Talabuga overthrew Töde Möngke, who was left to live in peace.
-Talabuga's army made unsuccessful attempts to invade the Ilkhanate in 1288 and 1290.
+While Nogai was partially successful in raiding Slovakia, Talabuga stalled north of the Carpathian Mountains.
+Talabuga was angered and sacked Galicia and Volhynia instead.

+Talabuga (1287–1291)

+After returning, Talabuga slew Töde Möngke, and succeeded him as the Khan of the Golden Horde.
+In 1287, Talabuga successfully plundered the Kingdom of Ruthenia, especially the region of Volodymyr.

+In late 1287-1288, Talabuga and Nogai attacked Poland but were both defeated.
+Nogai's army made an unsuccessful attempt to invade the Ilkhanate in 1290.

-During a punitive expedition against the Circassians, Talabuga became resentful of Nogai, whom he believed did not provide him with adequate support during the invasions of Hungary and Poland.
-Talabuga challenged Nogai, but was defeated in a coup and replaced with Toqta in 1291.
+During a bloody punitive expedition against the Circassians, Talabuga became resentful of Nogai, whom he believed did not provide him with adequate support during the invasions of Hungary and Poland.
+Talabuga may have been deceived into believing that Nogai was ill and on his death bed.
+Talabuga was ambushed and assassinated by the forces of Nogai in a coup and replaced with Toqta in 1291.

-Some of the Rus' princes complained to Toqta about Dmitry.
-Mikhail Yaroslavich was summoned to appear before Nogai in Sarai, and Daniel of Moscow declined to come.
-In 1293 Toqta sent a punitive expedition led by his brother, Dyuden to Rus' and Belarus to punish those stubborn subjects.
-The latter sacked fourteen major cities, finally forcing Dmitry to abdicate.
-Nogai was annoyed by this independent action and sent his wife to Toqta in 1293 to remind him who was in charge.
-In the same year, Nogai sent an army to Serbia and forced the king to acknowledge himself as a vassal.